matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 - **Why `ergs` and not gas?**

 We want to show the clear distinction between our fee model and the Ethereum one.
 Also, unlike Ethereum, where most of the opcodes have very distinct gas prices, basic zkEVM opcodes will likely have similar `ergs` price.
 Generally, the execution itself (arithmetic operations, which do not involve storage updates) is very cheap.
-As in Ethereum, most of the cost is incurred for updating the storage.
+As in Ethereum, most of the cost is incurred for storage updates. zzz

 - **Why can't we have constant price for storage value?**

-As part of zkRollup security model we periodically publish state diffs on Ethereum.
+As part of the zkRollup security model we periodically publish state diffs on Ethereum.
 The price of that is defined by Ethereum gas price and, as already said, it is very volatile.
 That's why the operator can define the new price in `ergs` for publishing pubdata for each block.
 Users can provide a cap on the `ergs_per_pubdata` in the [EIP712](../api/api.md#eip712) transactions.

 - **Why do we need a separate `ergs_per_storage` then?**